OSLC4Net documentation

 can be used to help create consumer REST requests.
 On the server side, the

-project offers an RDF-specific MediaTypeFormatter
+project offers an RDF-specific MediaTypeFormatter that can help process OSLC

 REST requests within an ASP.NET MVC 5 API (ASP.NET Core 8+ migration is